nomicflux/nomicflux.github.io/posts/2016-08-31-servant-opaleye-part_2.md

 If you look at the files, you'll notice all sorts of language extensions being used (`FlexibleInstances`, `MultiParamTypeClasses`, and so on).
 To keep this tutorial from becoming too complicated, I am going to gloss over these.
 Add what is in the files, or what the compiler tells you to, and you should be good.
 In general, I won't talk too much about dependencies and imports either, unless people complain that they would be helpful; they are all in the files above, if you need them.

+The code for this lesson is at: [https://github.com/nomicflux/servant-opaleye-blog/tree/lesson2_opaleye](https://github.com/nomicflux/servant-opaleye-blog/tree/lesson2_opaleye).
+From a cloned repo, make sure to `git checkout lesson2_opaleye`.

 ## Step 1: Set up database

 In order to use a database, we'll need a database.
 I have included *blogtutorial_schema.sql* if you wish to import the schema into Postgres.
 If you would prefer to create the tables manually, here is a rough-and-ready version of what I use: